Imranazeb/MouseBotGUI/README.md

 ### This program will emulate mouse clicks at random on a specified location on the screen.
 ___
 ### INSTALLATION:
-Download the main.zip (scroll to bottom) file to a folder and extract main.exe. **IMPORTANT:**  Because this is an executable,
+Download the relevant (scroll to bottom) to a folder and double click to run. **IMPORTANT:**  Because this is an executable,

 - on windows: your anti-virus may categorize this program as a risk and/or it may quarantine it. ***It will need to be marked safe and added to antivirus exceptions, or it may need to be removed from quarantine.
 When run, windows may block it and you need to choose more options>run anyway.*** (This needs to be done only once.
 If you get stuck there are many Youtube videos on how to do all of this.)
 - On MAC you will have to allow opening files form unknown developers.
-This can be done by going into system perferences>security and privacy>general and clikcing open anyway.
+This can be done by going into *** system perferences>security and privacy>general and clikcing open anyway.
 When run, you will have to allow the program to take control of your computer.
-It might be best to then close the program and restart it.
+It might be best to then close the program and restart it ***.

 Rest assured this is not a virus, and by taking control of youc computer it is limiting itself to mouse functinos.
 The source code can be accessed [here](https://github.com/Imranazeb/MouseBotGUI/blob/master/main.py).
 If you want to compile it yourself please look up extensive Python documentation on the web.
 ___